jreading/HelloWurld/source/_posts/2012-05-15-another-image-proposal-for-responsive-design.markdown

 categories: [rwd, images, whatwg, w3c]
 ---

-UPDATE: using valid attributes that aren't obsolete.
-Github polyfill coming.

 There are a few ideas floating around now to deal with images and media queries.
 There are all [mostly](http://www.w3.org/community/respimg/2012/05/13/an-alternative-proposition-to-and-srcset-with-wider-scope/) [inefficient](https://github.com/Wilto/respimg) [ideas](https://gist.github.com/2701939), so I'm throwing my hat in the ring.